-Loaded with a lush assortment of seasonal berries and other fruit, there's nothing quite as lovely as a beautiful Fresh Fruit Tart.
-Learning how to make a fruit tart is one of the classic, basic recipes that leads the way into learning how to make other beautiful desserts.
+Loaded with a lush assortment of seasonal berries and other fruit, there's nothing quite as lovely as a Fresh Fruit Tart.
+You'll also learn some baking basics, like a tart crust and pastry cream, along the way.

 Cook over medium heat, whisking constantly, until the mixture thickens to a firm consistency, about 5 to 8 minutes.
-Whisk in vanilla.
-Scrape in to a bowl.
+Whisk in vanilla and pour in to a bowl.

 Cover with plastic wrap, pressing it directly on to the surface of the pastry cream.
 Refrigerate until chilled, about 2 to 3 hours.

 Scrape down the sides of the bowl and add egg.
 Continue mixing until combined, scraping down the bowl as necessary.
-Add vanilla and salt, mix until combined.
+Add vanilla and salt and mix until combined.

-Loosely roll the dough around the rolling pin, then gently unroll it over the tart pan, preferably with a removable bottom (9 inches or 24.4 cm in diameter, or substitute a pie plate).
+Loosely roll the dough around the rolling pin, then gently unroll it over thetart pan, preferably with a removable bottom (9 inches, or substitute a pie plate).

 Press the dough firmly into the bottom of the pan and up the sides.
 Trim any excess dough.
 Cover the dough with parchment paper or foil.
-Fill with pie weights or dried beans (you will need about 2 pounds or 1 kilogram, see notes).
+Fill with pie weights or dried beans (you will need about 2 pounds, see note 4).
 Bake 12 minutes.